 Why is it needed?

-With a projected population increase of nearly 30,000 residents and 6,000 new single-family residences expected over the next 20 years, updating the Public Services facilities and expanding to the north side of Town is not just a necessity, it is a critical project to maintain our current level of service to our citizens.
+With a projected population increase of nearly 30,000 residents and 6,000 new single-family residences expected over the next 20 years, updating the Public Services facilities and expanding to the north side of town is not just a necessity, it is a critical project to maintain our current level of service to our citizens.

 The new operations center will replace the current 30+ year-old facility increasing efficiency and the ability to respond to our growing community.
 As additional residential development occurs in the northern part of town, the facility on Lieben Road will fulfill a critical need to better serve those existing and future residences.
 Town resources can be placed in multiple locations to decrease drive time for crews while increasing productivity.

-In addition, the ability to strategically place our resources in different parts of Town will further bolster the Town’s ability to be more immediate in our response during emergencies and weather events.
+In addition, the ability to strategically place our resources in different parts of the Town will further bolster the Town’s ability to be more immediate in our response during emergencies and weather events.
 Public Services plays a critical role in the Town’s preparation for emergencies and storms as well as the sometimes-extensive recovery periods that follow by addressing issues with stormwater, flooding, and debris removal to ensure the public’s safety on our streets and in our community.

 Finally, upcoming environmental regulations will require new standards and processes to be in place, which our current facilities are unable to meet.
 We must bring our operations center into compliance.
 Doing so is not only legally required, but beneficial for our environmental health and public service capabilities.